shopware/docs/products/extensions/search/extensibility.md

 </service>
 ```

-The following tags and keys are used for registering the services in the search / suggest:
+The following tags and keys are used for registering the services in the search/suggest:

 ```text
 swag_ses.suggest_gateway